 Health professionals need advanced language skills to communicate effectively and with confidence.

-It is strongly recommended that you take additional language courses to continually improve your communication skills and to practise what you have learned.
-Doing this can significantly increase your chances of success in the certification exams and in obtaining a licence.
+It is strongly recommended that IPGs take additional language courses to continually improve their communication skills and to practise what they have learned.
+Doing this can significantly increase their chances of success in the certification exams and in obtaining a licence.

-You may find a list of programs and courses in the following centres around Canada.
+A list of programs and courses may be found in the following centres around Canada.